A Review on Outlier/Anomaly Detection in TS data

 - \(\mid x_t-\hat{x}_t \mid >\tau\).

-- most common approaches
+- Most common approaches

-- each technique computes \(\hat{x}_t\) and \(\tau\) differently
+- Each technique computes \(\hat{x}_t\) and \(\tau\) differently

-(1) Estimation model-based methods
+(1) Estimation based

-- \(\hat{x}_t\) is obtained using previous and subsequent observations to \(x_t\) (past, current, and future data)
+- \(\hat{x}_t\) is obtained using “previous and subsequent observations” to \(x_t\) (past, current, and future data)

-(2) Prediction model-based methods
+(2) Prediction based

-- \(\hat{x}_t\) is obtained relying only on previous observations to \(x_t\) (past data)
+- \(\hat{x}_t\) is obtained relying only on “previous observations” to \(x_t\) (past data)

 Example) Estimation based

-Example 1) constant or piecewise constant models
+Ex 1) Constant or piecewise constant models

-- use basic statistics ( ex. median, Median Absolute Deviation (MAD) ) to obtain \(\hat{x_t}\)
+- Use basic statistics ( ex. median, Median Absolute Deviation (MAD) ) to obtain \(\hat{x_t}\)

-- calculated using the full TS or by grouping the TSin equal-length segments
+- Calculated using the full TS or by grouping the TS in equal-length segments

-Example 2) unequal-length segments
+Ex 2) Unequal-length segments

-- obtained with a segmentation technique
+- Obtained with a segmentation technique

 - ex) use the mean of each segment to determine the expected value